totiffany/totiffany.github.io/_posts/2018-07-26-Apartment-Tour!.md

 ---
 published: true
 description: "Welcome to our apartment!
 When we found this place we couldn't believe how spacious it was.
 I've mentioned this before, but our old apartment was really small –\_Only 311 square feet!
 So to us, this was an amazing upgrade.
 A couple other things we love are it doesn't face the street, which means it's not as noisy, and the back bay window faces a green courtyard.
-I've also been really happy with the closet space.
+I've also been really happy with the closets.
 Good storage is a must here!"
 image: Apartment-Tour-5.jpg
 ---
 ![our apartment]({{site.baseurl}}/img/Apartment-Tour-3.jpg)

 Welcome to our apartment!
 When we found this place we couldn't believe how spacious it was.
 I've mentioned this before, but our old apartment was really small – Only 311 square feet!
 So to us, this was an amazing upgrade.
 A couple other things we love are it doesn't face the street, which means it's not as noisy, and the back bay window faces a green courtyard.
-I've also been really happy with the closet space.
+I've also been really happy with the closets.
 Good storage is a must here!

 Many of the apartments in downtown San Francisco were built during the 1930's-40's, and they were made to last.
 There's a few key pieces of architecture you'll see in the apartments built at this time – The original hardwood floors, white hex tile in the bathrooms, tons of crown molding, and the signature bay windows.
 All details we love and enjoy in this apartment.